abbreviatedman/spellbound/data/quotes.md

 217
 00:11:08,431 --> 00:11:10,264
-So there have been 39 others...
+So there have been 39 others…

 218
 00:11:10,316 --> 00:11:13,017